There are certain things that can set your business apart from the rest. Your messaging, tone of voice and brand identity are some of those things.

 Think of your tone of voice as your business’s personality.
-It gives your writing character, authority and can help to propound your brand messaging.

 As with your messaging, you can find helpful information from your customers, colleagues and your industry to help you to create your tone of voice.
 This information can then help you to write important content, such as social media posts, blog articles and premium downloadable content.

 But remember: whether you want your tone to be educational, serious, light-hearted or authoritative, it’s important that you keep it consistent.
 After all, 90 percent of consumers expect their customer experience to be the same across all channels.
 If you’re unable to do this, your visitors may perceive your business as being untrustworthy, unreliable and, well, inconsistent in your identity.

 This can be anything from how your customers perceive your business and how you communicate, to your logo, images and ‘visual’ identity.
 Your visual and brand identity must, again, be communicated consistently throughout your website, social media channels and any other platforms you’re using.
 If they’re not, you’ll only be confusing your customers and making it hard for them to remember you.

 - What do your customers think of when they hear of your business?
 Don’t be afraid to ask your customers what their initial and current perceptions of your business are.
 This could be anything from colours, design and your logo, to your credibility and trustworthiness.

 - Is your logo easily recognisable and understandable?
 Your logo is your business’s face.
 As a result, it’s important to get the design aspect right.
 Choosing the right colours for your logo can help increase brand recognition by 80 percent.

 - Do your colour choices correlate with your industry, messaging and logo?
 The right colour choices can improve the readability of your content by 40 percent.
 What colours are you using?
 Do they enhance your messages or make them more difficult to comprehend?